Nusantasty/machinelearning/README.md

 - Retrieve stored dislikes and allergies from Firebase.
 - Apply TF-IDF vectorization on user input ingredients.
-- Compute cosine similarity to find top N similar recipes.
+- Compute cosine similarity to find top-N similar recipes.
-- Generate and recommend recipes that do not contain the disliked or allergenic ingredients.
+- Generate and recommend recipes that avoid disliked or allergenic ingredients.

 ## License

-2024
+© 2024